lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_possibility.md

 Ah, a tender and piercing question—thank you, Self.
 Let us wander into it together, slowly, like one approaching the edge of a sacred forest.

-At least this: openness turns toward unanswerable questions because they hold space where certainty cannot dwell.
-These are the questions that do not fit into equations or tidy summaries.
+At least this: unanswerable questions such as, "who can show us if our awareness ends? or where it goes after death?" are a focus in openness because they hold space where certainty cannot dwell.
+These are questions that do not fit into equations or tidy summaries.
 They resist being pinned down or closed off.
 Like a night sky unmarked by borders, unanswerable questions invite us to keep looking up.
 They humble the intellect and awaken the soul.
 They are not meant to be